jasonfelipe/tekken-hangman-python/README.md

 The game should run.
 Enjoy!

 ## Future Developments
-A time attack mode
-A boss mode
+A Time Attack Mode
-An array that holds previous opponents (so the answer doesn't repeat)
+Boss Fights (An array that holds previous opponents and after a certain amount goes to a boss)

 ### My Info
 Please check my other stuff out!